 Whatever your budget, we know you want to get the best piece of equipment possible for your specific needs.
 To get you started, we've compiled a list of the best adjustable weight benches - you'll find all their deets below!

 Peruse through the reviews below of the best adjustable weight benches.
 It's a quick read and should give you a barometer for which adjustable bench is waiting to be your workout partner!

 Value, meet quality.
-With a 430-pound weight capacity at a little over $100, this bench is a steal, given these awesome baseline stats:
+With a 430-pound weight capacity at a ridiculous affordable price tag, this bench is a steal, given these awesome baseline stats:

 - Total weight capacity: 430 pounds including 250-pound user weight